2024-25 Catalogs

 Students Who Earned Degrees at Other Institutions

 All admissions of doctoral candidates who did not receive the MA degree from the department are provisional.
-These students must pass a qualifying examination no later than the beginning of their third semester of residence at MU.
+These students must pass a qualifying examination no later than their third semester in the graduate program at MU.
 The exam will focus on a research paper the student wrote at MU.

 About the Exam

-The examining committee will be composed of the student’s advisor and at least two other history faculty members.
+The qualifying examination committee will be composed of the student’s advisor and at least two other history faculty members.
 During the consideration of prospective students, the committee on graduate admissions will consult closely with faculty best suited to advise them.

-The basis for the examination will be a substantial research-based seminar paper written at MU.
+The basis for the examination will be a substantial research-based seminar paper.
 The exam will be oral, approximately one hour in length; the examiners will include the student’s advisor and at least two other members of the department.
-It is designed to ascertain the candidate’s intellectual capacity, aptitude, and preparation for PhD level work in history.
+It is designed to ascertain the candidate’s aptitude and preparation for PhD-level work in history.

 Advisor and Advisory Committee